Philanthropy Roundtable’s vision is to build and sustain a vibrant American philanthropic movement that strengthens our free society.

 What We Offer

-- Opportunities to improve your philanthropy through participation in our conferences and breakthrough groups
+- Opportunities to improve your philanthropy through participation in our webinars, conferences and philanthropic working groups

-- Education of legislators on the value of philanthropy
+- Education for policymakers on the value of philanthropy